Skip to main content

 5. Circular Motion and Universal Gravitation

 From a stone on a string to the orbit of the Earth.
 Uniform circular motion: centripetal acceleration and the force that supplies it.
 Newton’s law of universal gravitation.
-Orbits, escape velocity, and Kepler’s three laws derived from gravity alone.
+Orbits, the three cosmic velocities (orbital, escape, and solar escape), and Kepler’s three laws of planetary motion.

 6. Frames of Reference